pfheatwole/thesis/source/paraglider_components.rst

   control inputs)

 Modeling requirements
 =====================

+* The introduction of this paper established the :ref:`introduction:Functionality` requirements for a paraglider system model to be suitable for flight reconstruction of typical flight scenarios.
+  A system model that meets those requirements must be assembled from equally functional component models.

+  [[For example, I declared that I wanted to model scenarios that included weight shift, so at least one of the component models must include a weight shift control in its dynamics.]]

-* [[This stage is about what I'm **not** choosing to model as much as it is about what I am.
+* [[This section is about what I'm **not** choosing to model as much as it is about what I am.
+The physical components are complicated, but it's not necessary to model all that complexity to satisfy the model requirements.]]

-  I need to start with what the model must do, which opens up the opportunities for simplifying assumptions.

-]]
+* [[I'm not sure if this section is warranted or not.
+Do the components interact in a way that influences their requirements?

+  For example, I'm making a rigid body assumption for the canopy.
+Does that affect the suspension line model?
+(I don't have to model how weight shift deformations affect the accelerator.)
+How does it affect weight shift?
+(I think it means the effect of weight shift doesn't depend on chest strap width.)

+  Hm, it might be a good place to declare the aerodynamic control points.]]

+* Rigid body assumptions

   * [[A paraglider is a system composed of canopy, lines, harness, and pilot.
     Although nearly every component are made from highly flexible materials, they tend to remain relatively rigid during typical flight conditions.
 The flight dynamics can be greatly simplified by assuming a rigid body model.]]

-* I put a lot of work into non-uniform wind, etc, in the aerodynamics.
-The dynamics model should be capable of leveraging that flexibility.
+* [[I put a lot of work into non-uniform wind, etc, in the aerodynamics.
+The dynamics model should be capable of leveraging that flexibility.]]

 * [[Weight shift control is in, riser controls are out]]

-  **Does it make sense to have this "modeling requirements" up front if this chapter includes both the wing and the harness?**

 * Topics: